dmlc/xgboost/doc/tutorials/external_memory.rst

       """
       if self._it == len(self._file_paths):
-        # return 0 to let XGBoost know this is the end of the iteration
+        # return False to let XGBoost know this is the end of the iteration
         return False

       # input_data is a function passed in by XGBoost and has the exact same signature of